marcusoftnet/marcusoftnet.github.io/_posts/2008-01-10-true-stuff-doesnt-need-to-be-boring-tao.md

 blogger_orig_url: http://www.marcusoft.net/2008/01/true-stuff-doesnt-need-to-be-boring-tao.html
 ---

 A friend of mine sent me this link
 <http://www.canonical.org/~kragen/tao-of-programming.html>
 Very funny but also very true stuff.
-I almost became sad when i read some passages (see for example the story about the programmer and the project manager in Book 5,
+I almost became sad when I read some passages (see for example the story about the programmer and the project manager in Book 5,
 <http://www.canonical.org/~kragen/tao-of-programming.html#book5>)